 You may be in the market to sell or buy this year and you think … I graduated summa cum laude and I’ve got this – can’t be all that hard – think of the large sums of money I’ll be saving on real estate commissions.
-Listed below are the principal reasons why an amateur thinks they can do the job of a pro at no additional cost on Day 1.
+Listed below are the principal reasons why an amateur thinks they can do the job of a pro with no additional cost added on Day 1.

 Emotional involvement is dangerous (and will cost you dearly).

 When you have a personal stake in the matter, your perspective is diminished.
 For example, if a prospective buyer or renter trashes certain design choices or demeans the block/your neighbors or the borough, – a broker will brush it off because they are not emotionally involved, it’s nothing personal just business, – whereas a seller or landlord will feel like they have to answer a snide comment.
 Some buyers think they are being clever if they “pretend” not to be interested at an open house.
 An emotionally involved seller may not be able to think clearly when an initial “low-ball” offer is presented if they are re-running the cheap shot comment over and over in their head.
 The irony is that the buyer/renter wanted to get inside the seller’s head to negotiate a better price, – but instead it backfires and the offer becomes a casualty of the law of unintended consequences.
 No deal.
 Next …

 The true cost of your time spent learning how to be a broker for ONE deal.